BrunoTorresF/modern-react-boilerplate/README.md

 - Start nodemon with `npm run start-dev`
 - visit `http://localhost:3000/`
 - edit your database connection details and delete the database file you're **not** using

+### Installing ESLint Globally (optional)

+If you don't have ESLint already install, you can install ESLint and the required dependencies with:
+`npm i -g eslint eslint-config-airbnb eslint-plugin-node babel-eslint eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y prettier eslint-config-prettier eslint-plugin-prettier`